Restaurants

 Reserve the anchor meal

-Book one or two dinners that justify the trip, then keep the rest flexible.
+Book one or two dinners that justify the trip, then use coffee shops, casual lunches, and Main Street snacks for the easier meals.

 Park City